bfontaine/clj/README.md

 ## Core Ideas

+* Lazy by default.
+All the functions should work on arbitrary iterators and return generators.
 * This is Python.
 We keep Python’s semantics instead of trying to reproduce Clojure in Python (e.g. `0` and `[]` are logically true in Clojure but false in Python; `None` is not equivalent to an empty collection).